 Chinese FDI to India

 As per a Brookings India report, the total amount of current and planned Chinese investment in India has crossed $26 billion (around Rs 1,98,000 crore).
-China-based companies are also stepping up their investments in Indian companies, including startups, the report said.
+China-based companies are also stepping up their investment in Indian companies, including startups, the report said.

 The numbers clearly show India's heavily reliance on Chinese imports and any disruption of trade ties between the two countries will substantially hurt Indian businesses.